snowplow/snowplowanalytics.com/_posts/2018-06-14-snowplow-r108-val-camonica-with-batch-pipeline-encryption/index.md

 in place.

-Also, if you are using the Clojure Collector, SSE-S3 encryption needs to be set up at the bucket level in order to take effect.
+Also, if you are using the Clojure Collector, SSE-S3 encryption needs to be set up at the bucket level, not the folder level, in order to take effect.

+Once this is done, you will need to tell EmrEtlRunner that it will have to interact with encrypted buckets through the `aws:s3:buckets:encrypted: true` configuration setting.

 <h3 id="emr-sec-conf">1.2 Setting up an appropriate EMR security configuration</h3>

 Elastic MapReduce offers EMR security configurations, which let you enforce encryption for various aspects of your job.
 The options are:

-- Encrypt data at rest on S3 through EMRFS
+- Encrypt data at rest on S3 when using EMRFS
 - Encrypt data at rest on local disks
 - Encrypt data in-transit